-Grandma’s Italian Bread – an easy bread made with flour, water, yeast, salt, some sugar and shortening.
+My Grandma’s Italian Bread is an easy homemade bread recipe made with flour, water, yeast, salt, some sugar, and shortening.
 It’s got the perfect crust, crunchy with a slight chewiness and is so incredibly soft and delightful on the inside.
-Great out of the oven slathered with butter, as a side for dinner or used for your panini sandwich at lunch!

-I grew up eating this bread (or at least something similar to this bread) at my grandparent’s house growing up so often that I honestly don’t remember a time when she didn’t have a loaf in her kitchen.
+I grew up eating this bread at my grandparent’s house growing up so often that I honestly don’t remember a time when she didn’t have a loaf in her kitchen.

-The butter would just melt into the small holes of the bread, it’d be warm and my hands would get greasy as I savored every last bite.
+The butter would just melt into the small holes of the bread, it’d be warm and my hands would get greasy as I savored every. single. bite.

-That slightly chewy crust and soft inside.
+That slightly chewy crust and soft insides still make me swoon.
 Memories of Grandma’s kitchen will always hold a very special place in my heart.

 And the smell.

-That incredible, incredible aroma of freshly baked bread just completely permeated every air molecule in the house, intoxicating me and casting me under its’ spell.
+That incredible, incredible aroma of freshly baked homemade Italian bread just completely permeated every air molecule in the house, intoxicating me and casting me under its’ spell.

 And the torture it was waiting for the dough to not only rise, but then to also wait for the final countdown for it to come out of the oven.
 That darn timer would not go off fast enough!